RakhiRani22/AlbumsDataList/README.md

 # AlbumsDataList
-Displays the albums data sorted with the titles with orientation support

-# AlbumsDataList
 Displays the albums data sorted with the titles

 - Application should have screen which displays albums list sorted by